Staying Power

 Written by Roger Taylor

-Appears on: Queen On Fire: Live At The Bowl DVD
+On Fire: Live At The Bowl DVD, UK 2011 Hot Space Deluxe CD

-From the Japanese leg of the Hot Space tour, this version is found as an extra on the Queen On Fire: Live At The Bowl DVD, as the music that accompanies the photo gallery.
+Recorded from Siebu Stadium, Tokyo, this great live version is found as an extra on both the 2011 Hot Space Deluxe CD and on the Live At The Bowl DVD.
 A great, heavier version of the song with an intro by Freddie and an extended ending makes this a keeper.

 Las Palabras De Amor (The Words Of Love) (Album Version) 4:29